kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Topeka, KS 66612–1837

-Yes, a requester can look up juvenile records online in the State of Kansas through the Criminal History Record Search under the Kansas Bureau of Investigation.
-Records that can be looked up are for offenses that can be tried if an adult commits the same; for minor crimes, the records are immediately expunged.
+Yes.
+Requesters may look up juvenile records online in the State of Kansas through the Criminal History Record Search under the Kansas Bureau of Investigation.
+Discoverable records typically include offenses that may be tried if an adult commits the same; for minor crimes, the records are immediately expunged.
 Searching for juvenile records online will cost $20.00.
 Requesters will need a KanAccess account to log in.
 Note that not all juvenile records are accessible online due to the strict protection of these records by law enforcement agencies in Kansas.
 The statewide repository maintained by the Kansas Bureau of Investigation provides access to record holders who submit fingerprints via mail to:

 Kansas Bureau of Investigation